 There is proof, evidence, that the Bible is true.
 In Islam, or Mormonism, both religions were professed to be given from God to one man though revelations.
 In the case of the Mormon religion to Joseph Smith by an Angel and via gold tablets.
 In both cases we have to rely essentially on the word of one person as to the truth of matter.
 In contrast, in the Biblical story, God spoke to hundreds of people or prophets over several thousand years though revelations.
 Further may miracles and revelations were witnessed by thousands, indeed hundreds of thousands of people over this time period, including but not limited to events of the exodus, the time of the Jewish people living in what is now Israel, on down to the miracles of Jesus.

 But how to we know they are true?
 Were the prophecy's really written before the fact, or later after the events.
-Here one has to look at the preponderance of the evidence, and the antiquity of the Bible Books seems very much to be the correct conclusion.
+Here one has to look at the preponderance of the evidence, and the antiquity of the Bible books seems very much to be the correct conclusion.
 I will not go onto here, one can do there own research.
 Archaeological evidence is even now surfacing of the exodus, from chariot wheels in the Red Sea crossing area, to the finding of the correct site of the Mt where Moses received the Ten Commandments.
-Later in Jesus day and after he was mentioned in other historical writings in his day.
-There of course is little way to physically prove is Jesus preformed miracles, but to disprove them one would have to disprove the hundreds of thousands professed witnesses to the events, as opposed to the one professed witnesses in the other two religions.
+Later in Jesus day and after, he was mentioned in other historical writings at that time.
+There of course is little way to physically prove if Jesus preformed miracles, but to disprove them one would have to disprove the thousands of professed witnesses to the events, as opposed to the one professed witnesses in the other two religions.

 God does not expect blind faith, but faith based on evidence, therefore within the words of the Bible itself he provided prophecy, that is he reveled the future to people who then wrote it down in the books of the Bible so as, when the prophetic events came to pass, we could use that as confirmation of the Bible being Gods true word (because foreseeing the future is a supernatural thing that only God can do).
 Please understand that the Bible is a compilation of books written over several thousand years.
 The prophecies have come true, including the prophecy concerning future Kingdoms, such as those of Alexander the Great and others, as well as prophecy predicting Jesus.
 Then others after Jesus's time, some being fulfilled today or still to be fulfilled.
 There is a range of prophecy from the very abstract, to the straightforward.
 That is why some ideas, such as the rapture, are debatable, as rather that is what the Bible really says or not.
 But all in all the hundreds of prophecies that have that already come true are proof of the Bibles validity.